microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 This means that the needs of our system, when it comes to inverse changes in rebasing, are entirely subsumed by the needs of undo.
-The remainder of this document therefore focuses undo, but rebase-induced inverses are also mentioned where they deserve special consideration.
+The remainder of this document therefore focuses on undo, but rebase-induced inverses are also mentioned where they deserve special consideration.

 ## Tip Undo vs. Collaborative Undo